Fully Automatic Data Labeling for Ultrasound Screen Detection: Conclusion

 \section{Conclusion}

-We have presented a methodology for building a model that detects a screen with an US image and extracts the image content from it, so that it can be plugged into a conventional US image analysis pipeline.
+We have presented a methodology generating labeled data for a US screen detection task, and to extract the image content from it, so that it can be plugged into a conventional US image analysis pipeline.
+Notably, we overcome challenges associated with wide variety of screen shapes and sizes, and potential confusion with other screens (computers, TVs, etc), by detecting ultrasound content rather that screen-shaped objects.
 The resulting performance, as well as the reconstructed images are promising however we have observed a decline when testing on real images.
 We hypothesize that this decline can be due to a number of factors including 1) ambiguity in the manual labeling process, 2) uncertainty around the screen frame (especially when it is black as in the real dataset), 3) other sources of image degradation on top of geometric distortion and reflections that we have not modeled.
 All these will be investigated in future work.